 What You Will Do

-The Applied Modern Physics Group (P-21) is seeking postdoctoral researchers to work on several projects in the Quantum Key Distribution (QKD) Team.
+The Quantum Communications Science Team is seeking postdoctoral researchers to work on several projects in the field of quantum information systems.
 This team works develops software and hardware technology to address the Nation’s need for quantum-based cryptography.

 The successful candidate will: